dynaconf/dynaconf/docs/guides/usage.md

 > NOTE: The settings files are optional.
 If it is not present, only the values from **environment variables** are used (**.env** file is also supported).

-Dynaconf will search for the settings files defined in `SETTINGS_FILE_FOR_DYNACONF` which by default is a list containing combinations of **settings.{py|toml|json|ini|yaml}** and **.secrets.{py|toml|json|ini|yaml}** and dynaconf will try to find each one of those combinations, optionally it is possible to configure it to a different set of files e.g: `export SETTINGS_FILE_FOR_DYNACONF='["myfilename.toml", "another.json"]'`, this value contains a list of relative or absolute paths, can be a toml-like list or a comma separated string and can be exported to `envvars`, write to `.env` file or passed directly to Dynaconf instance.
+Dynaconf will search for the settings files defined in `SETTINGS_FILE_FOR_DYNACONF` which by default is a list containing combinations of **settings.{py|toml|json|ini|yaml}** and **.secrets.{py|toml|json|ini|yaml}** and dynaconf will try to find each one of those combinations, optionally it is possible to configure it to a different set of files e.g: `export SETTINGS_FILE_FOR_DYNACONF='["myfilename.toml", "another.json"]'`, this value contains a list of relative or absolute paths, can be a toml-like list or a comma/semicolon separated string and can be exported to `envvars`, write to `.env` file or passed directly to Dynaconf instance.

 > IMPORTANT: Dynaconf by default reads settings files using `utf-8` encoding, if you have settings files written in other encoding please set `ENCODING_FOR_DYNACONF` environment variable.